dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 Let's go over what's going on here.
 First, we `fix` the vertex data.
 This prevents the garbage collector from moving it around, so we can take a pointer to the data.
 We then call `_gl.BufferData` and tell it the target we want, `ArrayBuffer` in this case, give it the data length (measured in bytes), the buffer pointer, and we choose `StaticDraw` for our usage hint.

+What is a usage hint?
+A usage hint simply tells the GPU how we plan on using this data.
+These are some of the most common usage hints you'll use in an OpenGL application:

+* **StaticDraw** - Set the data once, and it can only be read from by the GPU (in this case for drawing)
+* **DynamicDraw** - Similar to StaticDraw, however the data will be set & updated more than once.

+There are a lot more usage hints, including `StreamDraw` and variants of these hints with `XyzCopy` and `XyzRead`, but they are not as common in most OpenGL applications.
+On top of this, the usage hint is only a *hint*.
+Most OpenGL drivers interpret these hints the same way, and it is perfectly valid to set the data with a `StaticDraw` hint.
+However, you should still get into the practice of using the correct usage hint, as some APIs such as Direct3D *do* care about the hint you use.

 Now, run the program again, and if you get the same blue window, you've set the buffer data successfully!

 Now, let's create the **element buffer object**.